The importance of building resilience

 As we all know, when we are in a weakened position where we feel as if things are going from bad to worse, it can be very difficult to find our balance, or swim against the tide, or, recover and regain stability.

-Resilience is important for several reasons; it enables us to develop mechanisms for protection against experiences which could be overwhelming, it helps us to maintain balance in our lives during difficult or stressful periods, and can also protect us from the development of some mental health difficulties and issues.
-Some of the various benefits of becoming more resilient are listed below.
+Resilience is important for several reasons; it enables us to develop mechanisms for protection against experiences that could be overwhelming, helps us to maintain balance in our lives during difficult or stressful periods, and can also protect us from the development of some mental health difficulties and issues.

 Are there different types of resilience?

 The phrase ‘emotional resilience’ may be one which you have heard before.
-It is quite a simple term which refers to how able we are to manage the emotional impact of stresses, difficulties and trauma in our lives.
-However, there are different sorts of resilience which we develop and need throughout different points in our lives.
+It is quite a simple term that refers to how able we are to manage the emotional impact of stresses, difficulties and trauma in our lives.
+However, there are different sorts of resilience that we develop and need throughout different points in our lives.

 How can we develop more resilience?